netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-4/README.md

 export default (e1, e2) => e|.datetime - e2.datetime;
 ```

-Import this function as you would `import` any other component and use this on the list in the `feeds` property in
+Import this function as you would `import` any other component and use this on the list in the `feed` property in
 `List.vue`.
 Hint: Make a computed property that depends on the feed in the data property.

 Bonus 4.2